ahmetalpbalkan/azurefile-dockervolumedriver/contrib/init/systemd/README.md

 0. Run `systemctl start azurefile-dockervolumedriver`
 0. Check status via `systemctl status azurefile-dockervolumedriver`

-Try by creating a volume and running a container with it:
+To test, from your base machine i.e. not inside your docker-machine, try by creating a volume and running a container with it:

     docker volume create -d azurefile --name myvol -o share=myvol docker run -i -t -v myvol:/data busybox